awilliambauer/dragon-architect-2/README.md

 #### Adding Puzzles
 To add new puzzles:
-1. First, add a new .json file to the "puzzles" folder.
+1. First, add a new .json file to the ./public/puzzles/ directory.
 Copy the format of the other .json files (ex. tutorial-removingCubes.json)
-2. Create the starting code file in the "code" folder.
+2. Create the starting code file in the ./public/puzzles/code directory.
 Copy the format of the other .kobold files (ex. tutorial-removingCubes.kobold)
-3. If the new puzzle has a solution, add another file in the "code" folder.
+3. If the new puzzle has a solution, add another file in the ./public/puzzles/code directory.
 Copy the format of the other -solution.kobold files (ex. tutorial-removingCubes-solution.kobold)
-4. MAKE SURE your parent .json file has the correct "program", "goal", and "solution" properties. "program" is the starting code (given the file you created in the "code" folder), "goal" is the type of puzzle (ex. solution, dragonPosition, etc.), "solution" is the solution to the puzzle (given the second file you created in the "code" folder).
+4. MAKE SURE your parent .json file in the ./public/puzzles/ directory has the correct "program", "goal", and "solution" properties. "program" is the starting code (given the file you created in the "code" folder), "goal" is the type of puzzle (ex. solution, dragonPosition, etc.), "solution" is the solution to the puzzle (given the second file you created in the "code" folder).
 5. To add your new files, you can either create a new pack or you can add to a previous pack:
   * Create a new pack:
-    * create a new .json file in the "packs" folder.
+    * create a new .json file in ./public/packs/ directory.
-    * Replicate it with standard.json
+    * Replicate it with standard.json.
     * Add your new puzzle(s) into the new .json file, and add the name of the new .json file to the packs.json file.
+    * Add a new button in the LearnMore section of ./src/App.tsx so users can switch to your pack after clicking the "Learn More" button.
   * Add to existing pack:
     * Add your puzzle(s) to an existing pack (ex. standard.json), format the names of your puzzles the same way as the other puzzles in the file.

+#### Adding Blocks
+To add a new block in the toolbox:
+1. Go to ./src/BlocklyComp.tsx.
+Go to function "customBlocklyInit()".
+2. Copy the format of other blocks (ex. the "UP" block), change message0, args0, etc. to create your block.
+3. Add its xml version in the "const COMMANDS =" section right above customBlocklyInit().
+4. Add lines in export function xmlHelper() that converts your block to xml string.

 #### Changing The Interface
 To change the interface:
 1. All of the main interface design is in index.css, in the "css" folder.
 The instructions interface design is in the instructions.css file.